We use cookies on this site to enhance your user experience. Do You agree?

 The procedure for selecting and assessing candidates, announcement of the competition results

-Following the preliminary selection procedure, which consists in reviewing the documents submitted by the candidates, assessing their completeness and admitting the candidates who meet the formal requirements to further proceedings, the Committee may conduct a preliminary assessment of the candidates’ scientific, teaching and organisational achievements in order to identify those candidates who are eligible for the next stage, including an interview.
+Following the preliminary selection procedure, which consists in reviewing the documents submitted by the candidates, assessing their completeness and admitting the candidates who meet the formal requirements to further proceedings, the committee may conduct a preliminary assessment of the candidates’ scientific, teaching and organisational achievements in order to identify those candidates who are eligible for the next stage, including an interview.
 In assessing the candidates’ scientific, teaching and organisational achievements, the committee shall take into account, in particular:

 • compliance with the requirements set out in the competition announcement,